bnagy/crashwalk/README.md

 ### AFL Mode

 If you're using AFL >= 1.50b then afl automatically records the command that was used in each crash dir ( in the README.txt file ).
-For most people, that means you can use the -auto switch to:
+For most people, that means you can use the -afl switch to:
 - Automatically set the -match pattern to match AFL crashfiles
 - Automatically use the stored command from the README.txt in each crash directory
 - Automatically set the same memory limit